fdaengnaba/belajar_c/3_topdownDesignWithFunctions/exercise_for_section_3.5/selfcheck.md

 ## 2

 Explain the effect of reversing the function arguments in the call to `scale` shown in Example 3.6-that is, scale(num_2, num_1);

+so, instead of num_1 multiplied by 10^num_2, num_2 will be multiplied by 10^num_1

+## 3

+How does the use of function arguments make it possible to write larger, useful program.

+It allow us to transfer information between function and make it more useful.